MahmoudHegazi/smart_like_plugin/README.md

 * used the filter and update_post_meta and get_post_meta from this topic but my plugin more advanced cus it User friendly
 * + handle login users and non login users
 * use ajax
+* UI with login users becuase it can detect last action of loged user
 * https://inspirationalpixels.com/add-likes-to-wordpress-posts/

+this plugin must be added in wordpress

+!('')[]